-Did you know that there are only 307 registered mushroom growers in the United States?
-Despite the low number of businesses in this sector, about 917 million pounds of product were grown for the year.
+Did you know that there are only a few hundred registered mushroom growers in the United States?
+Despite the relatively low number of businesses in this sector, the industry produces more than 700 million pounds of mushrooms per year.

-Most agriculture-based businesses require a full growing season before it can become a profitable venture.
-When you begin a mushroom farm, you can start seeing profits in only a few weeks.
+There are also several steps specific to mushroom farm businesses.
+Many agriculture-based businesses require a full growing season before they can become profitable ventures.
+However, when you begin a mushroom farm, you can start seeing profits in only a few weeks.

-You must have a spawn to start the culture that will begin your production efforts.
-The easiest way to obtain this need is to purchase an inoculate spawn that you can use immediately.
+You must have a spawn to start the culture and begin your production efforts.
+The easiest way to obtain this is to purchase an inoculate spawn that you can use immediately.
 If you have a sterile culture, then you can create one of your own if you prefer.
 The substrate refers to the wood chips, coffee grounds, or straw that creates the conditions for growth.

-You will want to pack about three inches of straw into a plastic bag.
-Then sprinkle some of the spawn on top of this material.
+Pack about three inches of straw into a plastic bag.
+Then, sprinkle some of the spawn on top of this material.
 Repeat the process until you’ve almost filled up the container.
-You will then close the top of the bag, poking a few holes into it to allow for air circulation.
+You’ll then close the top of the bag, poking a few holes into it to allow for air circulation.
 Repeat until you’ve used all of your substrates and spawn.

-It is time to harvest your mushrooms when their caps right before the caps entirely uncurl if you grow oyster mushrooms.
+If you grow oyster mushrooms, it’s time to harvest your mushrooms right before the caps entirely uncurl.
 Button-style mushrooms need to reach a specific size before reaching this stage to maximize profits.
 Twist the stem off as close to the growing block as possible.
-Then

 A mushroom farm can be a lot of work.
 You must keep your light levels and temperature constant to produce the best possible results.

-You need to check on the temperature of your product repetitively.
-Then you must ensure the moisture and humidity levels are appropriate for the mushroom variety you choose to grow.
+Check the temperature of your product repeatedly.
+Then, ensure the moisture and humidity levels are appropriate for the mushroom variety you choose to grow.